Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 • Annual billing: Required to lock in the lower rates listed above

-• Price lock: Workiz has historically increased prices at annual renewal.
-The 2025→2026 cycle saw modest increases (5–10% on some tiers).
-Lock in annual pricing when rates are favorable
+• Price lock: Workiz has historically raised prices at annual renewal.
+The 2025→2026 cycle saw modest increases (5–10% on some tiers)

-There are no multi-year contracts pushed on you at the sales stage, which is a meaningful difference from ServiceTitan’s typical 3-year commitments.
+There are no multi-year contracts pushed at sales.
+That differs from ServiceTitan’s typical 3-year deals.

 Comparison Table: Workiz vs. Jobber vs. Housecall Pro (2026)